-13. In pursuance of a British Act of Parliament (6 Victoria, Chapter 13-British and Foreign State Papers, Volume 31, page 1211), Royal Letters Patent were issued on June 23, 1843, making provision for the government of the "Settlements in the Falkland Islands and their Dependencies" (Annex 1 hereto, No. 3).
+- 13. In pursuance of a British Act of Parliament (6 Victoria, Chapter 13-British and Foreign State Papers, Volume 31, page 1211).
+Royal Letters Patent were issued on June 23, 1843, making provision for the government of the "Settlements in the Falkland Islands and their Dependencies" (Annex 1 hereto, No. 3).
 Supplemental Letters Patent were issued on April 28, 1876, making further provision for the government of the "Settlements in the Falkland Islands and their Dependencies".
-On February 25, 1892, fresh Letters Patent were issued by which the Government of the "Settlements in the Falkland Islands and their Dependencies" was designated as the Government of a Crown Colony (British and Foreign State Papers, Volume 84, page 262).
+On February 25, 1892, fresh Letters Patent were accordingly issued by which the Government of the "Settlements in the Falkland Islands and their Dependencies" was designated as the Government of a Crown Colony (British and Foreign State Papers, Volume 84, page 262).
 Similarly, the Commission issued to the new Governor in November, 1847 (Annex I hereto, No. 4), and the ten succeeding Commissions to Governors issued between that date and 1908, were in the form of an appointment covering "the Falkland Islands and their Dependencies".
 Again, numerous laws passed by the Falkland Islands Government during the period 1843-July 21, 1908, were made for "the Falkland Islands and their Dependencies" 4.
 The particular territories comprised in the "Dependencies of the Falkland Islands" were not named in the various Letters Patent, Governor's Commissions, or laws of the Falkland Islands Government.
 The Colonial Office Year Book, however, began in 1887 to specify South Georgia as one of the Dependencies.
 There had been comparatively little whaling and similar activity in the Antarctic in the middle of the nineteenth century, but from 1892 onwards whaling, sealing and scientific exploration began to revive.
-This renewed activity called for a corresponding exercise of State authority in the Antarctic and led very soon to special provision being made by Great Britain for the government of the five principal territories as Dependencies of the Falkland Islands and to their formal constitution as the Falkland Islands Dependencies.
+This renewed activity called for a corresponding exercise of State authority in the Antarctic and led very soon to special provision being made by Great Britain for the government of the five principal territories as Dependencies of the Falkland Islands and to their formal constitution as the Falkland Islands Dependencies. - 14.
+The Antarctic revival in the area now in dispute began with the voyage of four Scottish vessels in 1892 to the eastern side of Graham Land and the Weddell Sea for whaling and sealing.
+In the same year a Norwegian whaling expedition which went to the

-4 As regards the nature of the connexion between the Falklands Islands and the Dependencies, see footnote 2 to paragraph 2 above.
+4 As regards the nature of the connexion between the Falkland Islands and the Dependencies, see footnote 2 to paragraph 2 above.

-14. The Antarctic revival in the area now in dispute began with the voyage of four Scottish vessels in 1892 to the eastern side of Graham Land and the Weddell Sea for whaling and sealing.
-In the same year a Norwegian whaling expedition which went to the Weddell Sea, called at the South Orkneys, and further Norwegian expeditions in 1893 and 1894 visited the South Shetlands and Graham Land.
-In 1807 and 1001 respectively, Belgian and Swedish scientific expeditions went to the South Shetlands-Graham Land area, and in 1902 they were followed by a Scottish scientific expedition under Dr. W. S. Bruce in the s.s.
+Weddell Sea, called at the South Orkneys, and further Norwegian expeditions in 1893 and 1894 visited the South Shetlands and Graham Land.
+In 1897 and 1901 respectively, Belgian and Swedish scientific expeditions went to the South Shetlands-Graham Land area, and in 1902 they were followed by a Scottish scientific expedition under Dr. W. S. Bruce in the s.s.
 Scotia.
 Dr. Bruce established a meteorological station at Laurie Island in the South Orkneys in 1903, the working of which was entrusted to the Argentine meteorological office in the following year.
 He spent the Antarctic winter of 1903 at Laurie Island and in 1904, after revisiting Laurie Island to land the Argentine meteorologists, he penetrated deep into the Weddell Sea, discovering Coats Land (named after a Scottish supporter of the expedition) which is now the eastern frontier of the Falkland Islands Dependencies on the Antarctic continent.